 Polich also received two Foundation scholarships: The Jerry Bradshaw Memorial Scholarship and the COD Women’s Scholarship.
 This allowed her to apply more time to her studies without picking up additional hours at work.

 “I met Betty Bradshaw, the donor of the Jerry Bradshaw Memorial Scholarship, at the scholarship reception,” she said.
 “She generously set up the scholarship in honor of her daughter.
 It meant the world to me to chat with her and let her know how appreciative I am to have received it.
 It felt great to show her the good use it is going to.
 I was also able to thank the COD Women’s Scholarship donors, trustees and committee members in person.”

-"In the beginning, the program seems like it will take forever to finish, but once you get started it goes extremely quickly," she said.
-"The classes are preparing me to provide exceptional nursing care when I graduate.
+“In the beginning, the program seems like it will take forever to finish, but once you get started it goes extremely quickly,” she said.
+“The classes prepared me to provide exceptional nursing care.
 Personally, COD has brought me together with some of the nicest people I will ever meet.
 The environment is conducive to learning and one of camaraderie.
-I like being part of something bigger then myself."
+I liked being part of something bigger than myself.”

 425 Fawell Blvd., Glen Ellyn IL, 60137